rougier/from-python-to-numpy/07-beyond-numpy.rst

    >>> timeit("solution_4()", globals())
    1000 loops, best of 3: 54.4 usec per loop

-The numpy solution is the fastest but the pure Python solution is comparable.
+The NumPy solution is the fastest but the pure Python solution is comparable.
 But let me introduce a small modification to the Python solution:

 .. code:: python